araagnih/aradhya-portfolio/engineer/Water Filtration System/README.md

 <img src="visuals/03_DFMEA.png" width="600">

-*The DFMEA exposed that human error (wrong compartment attachment) was a bigger risk than material failure.
-This insight justified adding color-coded connectors, a low-cost mitigation with high impact on system reliability.*
+*The DFMEA exposed that human error (wrong compartment attachment) carried the highest **RPN (Risk Priority Number)**, a score that combines severity, occurrence, and detection.
+This meant assembly mistakes posed a bigger risk than material failure.
+The finding justified adding color-coded connectors, a low-cost mitigation with high impact on system reliability.*

 ---